 For single-core it’s the highest I’ve ever seen, and because of this everyday tasks feel much snappier than my $15,000 Mac Pro.

 Now I’m not going to get into crazy specifics like wattage, frequencies, and how the M1 is pulling this off, let’s just call it magic and

 leave the details for our MacBook Pro Review.

-As far as graphics it’s also impressive, smoking the intel MacBook Air, and once again that the best i7, comparing it to the same price i3 model, it’s embarrassing, and this is the 7 core GPU, not 8 core.
+As far as graphics it’s also impressive, smoking the intel MacBook Air, and once again that is the best i7, comparing it to the same price i3 model, it’s embarrassing, and this is the 7 core GPU, not 8 core.

-Now of course these are benchmarks not real world tests, so video editing and exporting a 5min color graded 4K project.
+Now of course these are benchmarks, not real-world tests, so video editing and exporting a 5min color graded 4K project.

 The i7 MacBook Air took 19min and 40 seconds, and the M1 took 3 min and 6 seconds, I didn’t even want to test the i3.

-The same project in Davinci resolve took 5min and 40 seconds, and the brand new most powerful XPS 13 takes 12min and 50 seconds with the fans screaming where the MacBook Air is silent.
+The same project in Davinci resolve took 5min and 40 seconds, and the brand new most powerful XPS 13 takes 12min and 50 seconds with the fans screaming while the MacBook Air is silent.

 Like I said at the start, this thing is stupid fast.

-Now that we’ve proved the performance lets answer the biggest questions most of you have, how much slower is the MacBook air than
+Now that we’ve proved the performance let’s answer the biggest questions most of you have, how much slower is the MacBook air than

 the MacBook Pro since it’s fanless, and should you get the 8 core graphics option or 16GB of ram.